wzychla/Guess6/readme.md

 # Guess6

 This is a simple React/Typescript playground to study basic React features.
-The app itself is a game which allows the user to guess a 6-letter word from a dictionary.
+The app is just a game which allows the user to guess a 6-letter word from a dictionary.

 ![guess6](guess6.png)

 # Background

 The app was written during a rainy saturday afternoon, in January of 2022.
 One of my daugthers came with a mobile version of this and a complaint about the mobile app showing ads too often.
-My natural reaction was "hey, this looks simple, I wonder how much time does it take to implement this in React".
+My natural reaction was "*hey, this looks simple, I wonder how much time does it take to implement this in React*".

 Turns out, about an hour, at least for me.
 I even [blogged about it](https://www.wiktorzychla.com/2022/02/guess6-in-react.html).